Diffusion Alignment as Variational Expectation-Maximization: Related Works

-DAV unifies the strengths of these two paradigms by leveraging a test-time search to collect diverse, aligned samples and then distill the gathered knowledge back into the model through a principled Expectation-Maximization framework.
-By amortizing test-time search into the parameters of the diffusion model, DAV achieves strong alignment and sampling diversity while not requiring extensive computation at inference time.
-While recent methods operate under the specific setting of continuous diffusion models with differentiable rewards~\citep{liu2024efficient, domingo2025adjoint}, DAV naturally extends to both continuous and discrete diffusion without requiring any assumption on the differentiability of the reward function, making it a more general and widely applicable framework.
+DAV unifies the strengths of these two paradigms by leveraging a test-time search to collect diverse, aligned samples and then distill the gathered knowledge back into the model through a principled Expectation-Maximization algorithm.
+By amortizing test-time search into the parameters of the diffusion model, DAV achieves strong alignment and sampling diversity without extensive computation requirements at inference time.
+While recent methods~\citep{liu2024efficient, domingo2025adjoint} focus on continuous diffusion models and rely on the differentiability of the reward function, DAV naturally extends to both continuous and discrete diffusion without requiring any assumption on the differentiability of the reward function, making it a more general and widely applicable framework.